HTML Translations - German

 SHOOTING WITH SP WINDER

 By simply attaching a SP winder (sold separately) to the camera, you can enjoy the facility-of continuous shooting.
+(Fig. 30)

 PROPER CARE OF YOUR CAMERA

-* When using a tripod with a long thread length (more than 5.7 mm), be careful not to forcibly screw in the thread further than the
+* When using a tripod with a long thread length (more than 5.7 mm),

 * Always keep the lens clean.
 To clean the lens, gently wipe it with a lens cleaning paper or a soft clean and lintless cloth.

-* Do not wipe the camera body with chemicals. such as benzine. thinner. etc use only soft cloth or cotton
+* Do not wipe the camera body with chemicals. such as benzene. thinner. etc use

-swab sprinkled lightly with alcohol on the camera body.
+only soft cloth or cotton swab sprinkled lightly with alcohol on the camera body.

-* Never expose your camera to excessively high or low temperature for an extended period of time.
-In extremely hot climates, do not
+* Never expose your camera to excessively high or low temperature for an

-leave your camera inside closed automobiles during the daytime or indirect sunlight.
+extended period of time.
+In extremely hot climates, do not leave your camera inside closed automobiles during the daytime or indirect sunlight.

 * Protect your camera from dust, dirt. water. rain, dampness, salt air and rough handing.